DevTrainings/GitTraining/13-RemoteRepositorySetup/README.md

 ```
   * _origin_ is an alias used by various commands.
 It is also a commonly used
    alias for default remote.
-  * [https://github.com/voloda/GitTrainingPlayground.git](https://github.com/voloda/GitTrainingPlayground.git) is the remote URL of your repository.
+  * [https://github.com/voloda/GitTrainingPlayground.git](https://github.com/voloda/GitTrainingPlayground.git) is the remote URL of __your__ repository so adjust it accordingly.
 * Now publish your entire repository to the server:
 ```
 > git push origin --mirror